seamusdemora/seamusdemora.github.io/RsyncWithNoMetaDataLoss.md

 ## Use rsync on macOS Without Losing Data

-Backups are typically done using Network Attached Storage (NAS) devices.
-There are numerous file systems in use to support that, but if you're using one of the jumbo storage units, your choices may be limited.
+Backups are typically done using [Network Attached Storage (NAS) devices](https://en.wikipedia.org/wiki/Network-attached_storage), or smaller external drives.
+The smaller external drives typically allow formatting with various file systems (e.g. APFS), but if you're using one of the larger commercial NAS units (e.g. Synology), your file system choices are often limited, and chosen by the vendor.
 But even if the manufacturer offers a multitude of file system options, time and the learning curve may push you toward a familiar option - one you've already invested time and effort in learning.
-When bringing my new Synology NAS online recently, I learned - again - there are other ***vendor-specific*** factors that may limit your choices.
-For example, I learned Synology's documentation and technical support are *sorely lacking*; i.e. non-existent.
+When bringing my new Synology NAS online recently, I learned - again - there are other ***vendor-specific*** factors that tend to limit your choices.
 Without belaboring that further, I'll just explain the issue, and provide the approach I developed.

-### The issue is *meta-data* - how to avoid losing it:
+### The issue with `rsync` & macOS is *meta-data* - how to avoid losing it:

 The issue is best illustrated in a brief example of the backup-restore process depicted below: